urql-graphql/urql/docs/basics/vue.md

 ```

 Here we have implemented our first GraphQL query to fetch todos.
 We see that `useQuery` accepts
-options and returns a tuple.
+options and returns a result object.
 In this case we've set the `query` option to our GraphQL query.
-The
-tuple we then get in return is an array that contains a result object and a re-execute function.

 The result object contains several properties.
 The `fetching` field indicates whether we're currently
 loading data, `data` contains the actual `data` from the API's result, and `error` is set when either